Recipe

 - Preheat oven to 425 degrees.

 - Cut cauliflower into florets and place into a large bowl.
 Pour 3 tablespoon olive oil over the cauliflower and toss it to coat the pieces.
 Spread onto a baking sheet into an even layer.
-Sprinkle with ½ teaspoon salt and pepper.
+Sprinkle with ½ teaspoon salt and pepper.6 Cups Cauliflower Florets, 5 Tablespoon Olive Oil, 1 teaspoon Salt, ½ teaspoon Black Pepper

-- Bake for 30-40 minutes, flipping the cauliflower half way through.
+- Bake for about 30 minutes, flipping the cauliflower half way through.

 - Using an immersion blender, puree the soup mixture.
 If you don’t have an immersion blender, you can use a regular stand blender, but leave the lid cracked to let the steam escape.
-Once the soup reaches your desired consistency add in the reserved cauliflower.
+Return the soup to the stove and cook another 5 minutes.

 Tiffany is the recipe developer, stylist and food photographer behind Well Fed Baker.
 As a lifelong baker who had to go gluten free and dairy free in 2016, Tiffany strives to share allergen friendly recipes that never feel like they are free from anything.